Dangerously Close Shave

 - In Murder By Contract (1958) Vince Edwards is a hired killer.
 He ambushes one victim by pretending to be a barber.
 The victim sits in the chair as Edwards strops the razor, then pulls down the shades and advances on the victim.
 The camera homes in on a rotating display with the message "You are next".

-- This is the focus of "Lather and Nothing Else" by Hernando Tellez—the client is a general in a tyrannical regime, and the barber is secretly a rebel.
-The barber knows that if he kills the general, he'll be arrested and executed, but he's uncertain whether it would be worth it.
-He decides to simply shave the general and send him on his way.
-The general tells him he's known to be a rebel, and this was an experiment to see if he was really willing to kill.
+- This is the focus of "Lather and Nothing Else" by Hernando Tellez—the client is an army captain in a tyrannical regime, and the barber is secretly a rebel.
+The barber knows that if he kills the captain, he'll be arrested and executed, but he's uncertain whether it would be worth it.
+He decides to simply shave the captain and send him on his way.
+The captain tells him he's known to be a rebel, and this was an experiment to see if he was really willing to kill.
 "It's not easy to kill a man.
 Believe me, I know."

 - The ballad Der rechte Barbier (The Right Barber) by Franco-German poet and naturalist Adelbert von Chamisso (1781-1838): A man calls for a barber, offering a high price for taking off his beard and shaving him, only if the barber nicks him and spills one drop of blood, he'll kill him.
 The master barber is too scared, tells the journeyman to do it; the journeyman is too scared, sends for the apprentice.
 The apprentice does it and does a fine job.
 The client says: "Well done, and you didn't tremble, even though I'd have killed you if you had spilled one drop of blood." - "Sir, that wasn't a problem.
 I had you by the throat - if you had flinched and my knife had gone awry, I'd have cut your throat immediately."